Welcome to today's edition of the Rush 24-7 podcast.

 They weren't much older than the kids from this school.

-A lot of them were like seventeen, eighteen years old, and they're storming out of these uh transport ships uh in the churning uh in the churning waters of the English Channel and the North Sea and they're landing on the beaches of Normandy and they're getting out of there and this and they're stamp stomping up the beaches and taking German gunfire and all the rest.
+A lot of them were like 17, 18 years old, and they're storming out of these transport ships in the churning waters of the English Channel and the North Sea.

 These small things are not small.

-He'll be running for governor of Maryland in forty years' time, and the b and then someone on the in the Oppo Research, they'll look at the thing and they'll come up with this whole pop tart gun thing, and that'll be it.
+And then someone in the Oppo research, they'll look at the thing and they'll come up with this whole Pop-Tart gun thing and that'll be it.

 It'll be over for him.

-Why didn't why didn't it all happen for me?
+Why didn't it all happen for me?

-And it'll turn out because someone looked up the record and they discovered that when he was seven years old, he nibbled a Pop Tart into a gun like shape.
+And it'll turn out because someone looked up the record and they discovered that when he was seven years old, he nibbled a Pop-Tart into a gun-like shape.

 This is the way it's going now.